shsargordi/RAG-knowledge-assistant/README.md

-# RAG Chatbot Projects with Ollama, Gradio, ChromaDB, and Evaluation
+# RAG Chatbot Projects: Ollama, Gradio, LangChain, Vector Search, and Evaluation

 This repository contains four progressive RAG projects for an insurance knowledge base, starting from a basic chatbot and ending with a RAG evaluation dashboard.